top of page

 Richard Morrison & Iain Clarke

-Baritone Richard Morrison is renowned for the warmth and lyricism of his voice and for the breadth of his work across opera, concert and recital, with appearances at major European venues including the Berliner Philharmonie, the Royal Albert Hall and Wigmore Hall.
-His recordings span opera, operetta and concert repertoire on Deutsche Grammophon, Naxos and Warner Classics, and he has broadcast widely for BBC television and radio and Classic FM, both as a singer and presenter.
+Baritone Richard Morrison is known for the warmth and lyricism of his voice and the breadth of his work across opera, operetta and song, with appearances at major European venues including the Berliner Philharmonie, the Royal Albert Hall and the Wigmore Hall.
+He has recorded for Deutsche Grammophon, Naxos and Warner Classics, and has broadcast widely for BBC television and radio and Classic FM, both as a singer and as a presenter.

-Pianist Iain Clarke, originally from the Isle of Arran, is a sought-after collaborative and orchestral pianist who performs regularly with leading orchestras including the Philharmonia, London Symphony Orchestra and Royal Scottish National Orchestra, and works with major conservatoires and international artists.
+Pianist Iain Clarke, originally from the Isle of Arran, works across the UK and internationally as a collaborative and orchestral pianist.
+He performs regularly with leading orchestras including the Philharmonia, London Symphony Orchestra and Royal Scottish National Orchestra, and is a sought-after accompanist and chamber musician.
+A double graduate of the Royal College of Music, he held an accompanist fellowship there from 2022 to 2024 and continues to work with major conservatoires and international artists.

 Tuesday, 18th August 2026